 Dirge of Cerberus.
 Dirge of Ceberus has the lowest Metacritic score of all Marathon games to date (besides my filler coverage of All the Bravest), beating out – to my confusion and amazement – actual digitized canker sore Mega Man X7 by a single percentage point.
 This also makes it the lowest Metacritic score of all single player Final Fantasy games released to date, as in “in the entire franchise,” so, uh, geeze, what do I even say?

 Dirge of Cerberus was first released in Japan to terrible reviews.
 To help smooth things over internationally, some major changes were made to the international release, one of the most prominent of which involved moving the camera to a traditional third person perspective.
 Normally we call this perspective “over the shoulder,” but that’s not very appropriate here because in the Japanese version of DoC was apparently really, truly over the shoulder, close enough to see your character’s nasal hair if he turned his head.
 Or at least, that’s what I hear.
-I can’t find any screenshots, but I have also heard that it was apparently very hard to navigate the map, so it must have been quite close.
+I can’t find any screenshots, but I’ve heard it was close enough to make navigation complicated, in any event.
 The original Japanese game was also built for multiplayer, to the point where they even have a separate, multiplayer storyline that I’ll have to talk about once the single-player plot is established.
-Internationally they removed multiplayer and numerous changes in hopes of improving the single player experience.
+Internationally they removed multiplayer and numerous changes in hopes of improving the single player experience (or rather, they removed multiplayer because who wants to host multiplayer for a failed game?
+But “to improve the single-player experience” is the press line).
 It didn’t work, and Dirge of Cerberus sits with the rating I alluded to above.

 And is it really that bad?
 It’s certainly as trite as you’d expect by a game pulling a mid-50 on Metacritic.
 Mix an ugly, dark colour palette that had us adjusting my TV just to see, and throw in the same kind of mass-marketed, focus-tested “edginess” that was embodied by the game’s contemporary Shadow the Hedgehog.
 Thankfully it’s not quite as… erm… “dedicated” as Shadow, but the feeling is still there.
 Finally, mix in some second-hand understanding of Metal Gear Solid with a few FFVII sequel ideas, and you get this ugly brown streak on Final Fantasy history.
 And after that introduction, I’m sure you’re all just raring to go, so let’s get started!
 Screenshots in this Journal were taken by us personally.